 - If you owe the County money from a previous FOIA request that has remained unpaid for more than 30 days, Stafford County may require payment of the past-due bill before it will respond to your new FOIA request.

 - Within 30 days, if the County does not receive a response to the cost estimate approving the estimate by providing permission to proceed with the records production request or payment of the deposit as required above, the records request will be deemed withdrawn.

 - Board members, public officers/officials, and Constitutional officers shall have discretion to determine if his/her individual time spent responding to a FOIA request (in excess of 30 minutes), will be charged to the requester.
-If the member, official, or officer chooses not to charge for his/her time, he/she shall communicate that determination to the Finance Office when providing the requested records.
+If the member, official, or officer chooses not to charge for his/her time, he/she shall communicate that determination to the Citizens Assistance Office when providing the requested records.

 - The fee charged for responses by Board members and public officials/officers shall be based upon the individuals’ pay as a County official and shall not take into account any non-County employment.
 His/her time shall be charged based on the following formula:

 (FOIA response fee) = (Time to respond in hours) X (Yearly compensation)

 - The fees charged for constitutional officers, department heads, and staff response time shall be based on the actual amount of time individually spent responding to the FOIA request.